 Outside, roots can also be hindered in their growth, for example by stones, or a tube that runs through the soil.
 But normally roots become entangled because the pot in which they are planted is too small.
 They simply do not have enough space to grow.

 How do you know the roots are entangled?

 You know that the roots of a plant are very important for the plant to grow optimally.
-All nutrients, or at least the most nutrients, come up through the roots to the plant.
+All nutrients, or at least the most nutrients, come up through the roots of the plant.
 But if this root system is not functioning properly in some way, the plant cannot take in enough nutrients and water, and that immediately leads to all sorts of problems, most of which you can guess.
-The plants become large and unstable, food shortages occur, which causes the plant to become weak, dry out and all kinds of diseases have the opportunity to develop.
+The plants become large and unstable, and food shortages occur, which causes the plant to become weak, and dry out and all kinds of diseases have the opportunity to develop.
 So make sure you place your plants from the start in a large pot so that the roots cannot entangle and they have enough room to grow freely.